rust-unofficial/patterns/idioms/default.md

 `#[derive(Default)]` for structs whose fields all implement it, so the more types implement `Default`, the more useful it becomes.

+On the other hand, constructors can take multiple arguments, while the `default()` method does not.
+There can even be multiple constructors with different names, but there can only be one `Default` implementation per type.

 ## Example

 ```rust